eraofchaos/eraofchaos.github.io/Items/art_81.md

  [Materials](/Items/){: .btn .btn--primary}[Artifacts](/Items/Artifacts/){: .btn .btn--success}[Units](/Items/Units/){: .btn .btn--warning}[Heroes](/Items/Heroes/){: .btn .btn--danger}[Consumables](/Items/Consumables/){: .btn .btn--info}[Unknown](/Items/Unknown/){: .btn .btn--primary}

 ## Details
- **Description:** An ultimate staff sealed in Deyja.
-One of the components of the Sword of Frost.
+ **Description:** It was kept by an elder who gave it to you before his death.
+One of the components of the Orb of Vulnerability

  **Quality:** <span style="color: #FF8C00">OK</span>